 All the testing for these services should be FREE.
 So you don’t have to worry about it at the state level.
 Are they going to charge me to test my child?
 The answer is no. It should be free.

-You can read more about my toddler development journey in this post.
+If you are looking for ways to understand 2 Year Old Speech, this is a great resource.
 I have also written another blog post about my personal experiences with speech delays for my child and my experience.